 - 6 ounces crumbled feta cheese

-- Heat 1 tbsp olive oil in a medium saucepan over medium heat.
-Add the onion and saute 3-5 minutes until the onion becomes translucent.
-Add the broth and quick cooking farro.
-Bring to a boil, cover, and cook 10 minutes.
+- Heat the 1 tablespoon of olive oil in a skillet over medium heat.
+Add the onion and cook about 5 minutes until translucent.
+Pour over the farro.

 - In a jar with a lid or a small bowl, shake or whisk together the remaining olive oil, balsamic vinegar, salt, and lemon juice.